msimmer/Epub3-FXL-Reader/README.md

 ## Installation

-Clone the repo and install dependencices with
+Clone the repo and install dependencies with

 ```
 $ npm install